Inveniem/nextcloud-azure-aks/README.md

 You will need to do the following before you can use this resource kit:
 - Create an AKS cluster with at least one node
   (F2s v2 instances are recommended).
+- Setup nginx ingress on the cluster (this project has not been updated to work with Application Gateway ingress yet, but PRs are welcome!).
 - Setup an Azure Container Registry (ACR).
 - Setup a MySQL server instance on Azure.
 - Create an empty database and its corresponding user account on the MySQL